oscarotero/zume/README.md

 ### ejs

 Build the html files using [ejs](https://github.com/mde/ejs).
-In addition to the front matter values, the templates have two more variables: `content` to return the file content and `zume` containing the instance of zume, that you can use to generate, for example, new urs.
+In addition to the front matter values, the templates have two more variables: `content` to return the file content and `zume` containing the instance of zume, that you can use to generate, for example, new urls.
 You can [configure the options](https://github.com/mde/ejs#options) in the first argument.
 Example with the default options:

 ```js
 .pipe(html.ejs({